psychoinformatics-de/studyforrest-www/src/content/Articles/contest_surfacebased_2ndorder_similarity.rst

   a node is selected as a 'source' node, the correlation between the pseudo-timeseries of the source node and all nodes on the surface is computed, for each subject.
-The average correlation is visualized on the surface, while the map is tresholded using an a-priori defined threshold and node-wise one-sample t-test against zero.
+The average correlation is visualized on the surface, while the map is thresholded using an a-priori defined threshold and node-wise one-sample t-test against zero.